robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

   all with resumeAllInSync() function allows for starting multiple tracks in sample sync.
 If **lock** is TRUE, the track will not be subject to the WAV Trigger's voice stealing algorithm, and will not be stopped if the max number of voices is reached.

+The following library functions are supported by WAV Trigger firmware v1.32 and above.

+**wTrig.setTriggerBank(int bank)** - this function immediately sets the Trigger Bank to the specified value.
+Trigger Banks are numbered 1 to 32.